accelazh/accelazh.github.io/_posts/2022-01-05-Summary-on-Software-Architecture-Design.md

 Technology aspects

   * __Handling the complexity__.
-Software design are separated into architecture level, modular level, and class level.
+Software design are separated into architecture level, component level, and class level.
 Each level popularize with own techniques: 4+1 view, design patterns, refactoring.
 Any challenge can be solved by adding one layer of abstraction.

   * __Decide key technology stack__.
 Internet companies commonly build services atop opensource stacks across different domains, e.g. database, caching, service mesh.
 Which stack to use affects architecture, and are often evaluated with technology goals and organization resources.